Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Simulation Results

 \section{Simulation Results}

 We evaluate the derived results of the proposed Q-CoMP-PA algorithm.
 We also simulate the quantization-aware CoMP algorithm (Q-CoMP) presented in \cite{choi2020quantized} for comparison.
 Both methods utilize multicell coordination in designing DL precoders.
-However, Q-CoMP-PA minimizes the maximum antenna power whereas Q-CoMP minimizes the total transmit power without considering the per-antenna power constraints.
-We compare the methods in terms of maximum transmit antenna power, operating range, and PAPR for wideband and narrowband systems\footnote{We use Matlab for simulations and our source code is published on GitHub \cite{CoMP_PA_2022}.}.
+However, Q-CoMP-PA aims to minimize the maximum antenna power whereas Q-CoMP minimizes the total transmit power without considering the per-antenna power constraints.
+We compare the methods in terms of maximum transmit antenna power, dynamic range, and PAPR for both wideband and narrowband systems.
 We assume the target SQINR $\gamma$ is equal for all users and subcarriers.